offalynne/Input/docs/5.4/Functions-(Trigger-Effects).md

 &nbsp;

-Adaptive trigger effects are available for the DualSense gamepad on the PlayStation 5 console platform, as well as [Windows and Linux via Steamworks extension](Steamworks.md).
+Adaptive trigger effects are available for the DualSense gamepad on the PlayStation 5 console platform, as well as [Windows via Steamworks extension](Steamworks.md).
 In `MIXED` and `MULTIDEVICE` [source modes](Input-Sources.md#source-modes), only the first controller is used.

 &nbsp;